jwgravesfl/guitar-shopper-app/README.md

 - Not a single test!!!!!!

 # Conclusion
 I had a great time building this project.
-Even though we didn't get as far as I would've liked due to time constraints, I loved working with Snow and Mikhail.
+Even though we didn't get as far as I would've liked, I loved working with Snow and Mikhail.
 I couldn't have asked for a better team dynamic, and I hope I have the opportunity to work with them in the future.

 Thanks for checking out our repo!